 The Department of Public Safety investigates each incident.
 Our follow-up investigations, strive to identify and adjudicate cases, recover stolen property, and encourage restitution, when possible.

-Reporting of Criminal Offenses
+Reporting of Criminal Offenses and Emergencies on Campus

 The following is a list of persons and/or offices to which Chowan encourages all members of the community to report crimes to ensure timely warnings and disclosure of statistics.